jidongxiao/CSCI1200-DataStructures/lectures/21_trees_IV/README.md

 4 6 7 5 2 9 8 3 1
 ```

+Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/trees/morris/morrisPostOrder.html) to understand how this works.

 ## Time and Space Complexity in Morris Traversal (in-order, pre-order, post-order)

 - Time Complexity: O(N) (each node is visited at most twice)